 President Lincoln, who was lobbying Congress for a bill that would voluntarily end the practice of slavery in the Border States in return for compensating slave owners, quickly rescinded Hunter’s emancipation order.
-In a presidential proclamation dated May 19, 1862, Lincoln stated:
+In Presidential Proclamation 90, dated May 19, 1862, Lincoln stated:

 I, Abraham Lincoln, President of the United States, proclaim and declare that the Government of the United States had no knowledge, information, or belief of an intention on the part of General Hunter to issue such a proclamation, nor has it yet any authentic information that the document is genuine; and, further, that neither General Hunter nor any other commander or person has been authorized by the Government of the United States to make proclamations declaring the slaves of any State free, and that the supposed proclamation now in question, whether genuine or false, is altogether void so far as respects such declaration.

 Confederate President Jefferson Davis, who had written a letter to President Millard Fillmore in 1850 recommending Hunter to a position of lieutenant colonel with a newly created regiment of light infantry, reacted angrily to Hunter’s proclamation.
-In his General Order Number 60, dated August 21, 1862, Davis declared that:
+In his General Orders, No. 60 (CSA), dated August 21, 1862, Davis declared that: